Fire Safety Tips for Seniors

 - An Escape Plan

 Your loved one should know where the building’s exits are and practice navigating to a safe spot in the event of a fire.
 If possible, try to arrange for him or her to live on a ground floor or near an exit.
-If your loved one is hearing impaired or has other special needs, purchase a medical alert system, such as Visiting Angels’ Constant Companion, that he or she can activate to contact 9-1-1 during an emergency.
+If your loved one is hearing impaired or has other special needs, purchase a medical alert system that he or she can activate to contact 9-1-1 during an emergency.

 - A Path